 Was it a human being?

-Was it a machine?
+Was it a machine AI?

-Well, the way that it works is that they're training the AI now with uh a human with a bunch of humans that you consider them social justice warriors or whatever you want to label them, but they are feeding the information and training the AI so that it will uh return results like this.
+Well, the way that it works is that they're training the AI now with a bunch of humans that you consider them social justice warriors or whatever you want to label them.

-There's a lot of people filing bugs internally against Google, like against these invalid results, and they ignore them because they've got no interest in fixing uh things that go against their social justice narrative or uh reduce what they consider to be fair.
+There's a lot of people filing bugs internally against Google, like against these invalid results, and they ignore them because they've got no interest in fixing things that go against their social justice narrative or reduce what they consider to be fair.

 Wow.

-Now this is I know it's a lot to absorb.
+Now this is, I know it's a lot to absorb.

-I uh I want to break this down to make it as understandable as possible.
+I want to break this down to make it as understandable as possible.

 James O'Keefe, Project Veritas, their undercover cameras.